Sarvajeet2003/NoC_Router/README.md

     j_des = des % 3
     # for eg if destination is 8 then 8%3=2 and 8//3=2 hence it denotes the coordinates of the last router.

-    if(j_des > j_src and j_curr + 1 < 3):
-        i_next = i_curr
+    if(j_des > j_src and j_curr + 1 < 3): #if the dest id is greater than the source id in x-direction, the packet moves right and the value of i remains unchanged i_next = i_curr
         j_next = j_curr + 1
-    elif(j_des > j_src and j_curr + 1 == 3):
+    elif(j_des > j_src and j_curr + 1 == 3): #if packet cannot move in X-axis anymore , we will move in Y-axis
         i_next = i_curr + 1
         j_next = j_curr
-    elif(j_des < j_src and j_curr - 1 >= 0 ):
-        i_next = i_curr
+    elif(j_des < j_src and j_curr - 1 >= 0 ): #if the dest id is lesser than the source id in x-direction, the packet moves left and the value of i remains unchanged i_next = i_curr
         j_next = j_curr - 1
-    elif(j_des < j_src and j_curr - 1 < 0):
+    elif(j_des < j_src and j_curr - 1 < 0): #if packet cannot move in X-axis anymore , we will move in Y-axis
         i_next = i_curr - 1
         j_next = j_curr

     next_id = 3 * i_next + j_next
     return next_id
-# the above lines of code implements the logic for the XY routing algorithm which includes a current id,src and dest id.
-We have implemented that if the dest id is greater than the source id in x-direction, the packet moves right and the value of i remains unchanged.
-Similarly we have made the two cases where the dest is greater than source and vice-versa. if we wish to visualise both the cases.
+# Similarly we have made the two cases where the dest is greater than source and vice-versa. if we wish to visualise both the cases.
 Firstly it is moving rightways then down and in the other case, it is moving leftways and then up.

-with open('traffic.txt','r') as file:
+with open('traffic.txt','r') as file: # this is the basic code to read the traffic
     line = file.readlines()
     eachline = []
     for i in range(0,len(line)):